“When Did You Start Cardiac Rehab?” Asks Bill

 Adam At Torrance Memorial Cardiac Rehab Program

 So that is part of my cardiac rehab story.
 Luckily, several former heart surgery patients visit this blog.
 That said, I’m hoping you can help Bill by answering the question, “When did you start cardiac rehab?”
-In advance, thanks for sharing your experience!
-(Already, 20+ comments are provided below.)
+Scroll down.
+In advance, thanks for sharing your experiences!
+(Already, 30+ patient comments have been posted.)

 Keep on tickin!